AdobeDocs/experience-manager-screens.en/help/user-guide/applying-transitions.md

 # Applying Transitions {#applying-transitions}

-This section describes how you can apply the **Transition** component in-between different assets (images and videos) in a channel.
+This section describes how you can apply the **Transition** component in-between different assets (images and videos) and embedded sequences in a channel.

 >[!CAUTION]
 >
->To learn in detail about the properties for the Transition component, refer to [Transitions](adding-components-to-a-channel.md#transition).
+>To learn in detail about the properties for the **Transition** component, refer to [Transitions](adding-components-to-a-channel.md#transition).

 ## Adding Transition Component to Assets in a Channel {#adding-transition}